Puberty, Part 2

 Body hair is natural and normal.
 It’s up to you how you care for your body hair.
 Some people choose to leave it alone and let it grow.
 It’s their body, they get to decide.
 Some prefer to trim it shorter, or even shave it with a wet or dry razor.
 Since hair is constantly growing, these methods need to be repeated frequently.
 Also, razors are sharp and can cut skin, so you need to be careful.
 Shaving cream can help, but sometimes shaving causes razor burn with little red bumps that take a few days to heal.
 Other hair removal methods, like cream, wax, or paste, can last longer, but they are more expensive and more painful.
 Again, it’s your choice what to do with your body hair.
 I recommend talking to a parent or trusted adult so you know how to safely care for it.

 That’s a lot more puberty changes, and we have even more to discuss.
 Puberty is going to happen to everyone at some point, so don’t make fun of people, okay?
 Have compassion for them as well as yourself.
 Puberty is a part of life, so accept it.
 It won’t last forever, and there are lots of people who can help you through it.

 Next episode we’ll cover more puberty changes–menstrual cycles aka periods, and then we’ll get to emotions and healthy habits.
-If you have questions about what we covered in this episode, or for future topics, send an email (tweens get the OK from your parents) to [email protected].

 Again, I encourage you to further educate yourself through trusted sources like books, reputable websites, doctors, etc. You may also want to check out: